populationgenetics/exercises/HWexercise/HW.md

 **Note 1:** It is advisable to do all the calculations by hand to get used to it.

-**Note 2:** Once you are familiar with R you can redo exercise 2 and 3 and do exercise 4 using Jan Graffelman’s "HardyWeinberg" R package described in the paper “Exploring Diallelic Genetic Markers: The HardyWeinberg Package”, which is available from the Comprehensive R Archive Network (CRAN) at
+**Note 2:** Once you are familiar with R you can redo exercise 2 and 3.
+If you want to do exercise 4 you can do it using Jan Graffelman’s "HardyWeinberg" R package described in the paper “Exploring Diallelic Genetic Markers: The HardyWeinberg Package”, which is available from the Comprehensive R Archive Network (CRAN) at